npmSteven/portainer-pull-image-recreate-action/readme.md

-# Portainer Pull Image Restart Action
+# Portainer Pull Image Recreate Action - Alpha release
-This action pull an image of a docker container and restarts it.
+This action will pull the latest docker image and then recreate the container

 ## Inputs